Environmental Biology and Biotechnology

 - the ecology, biomonitoring and ecotoxicology of estuarine and marine ecosystems

-Members of the Environmental Biology and Biotechnology Group have established strong links and collaborations with government agencies and local councils, as well as animal welfare groups and foundations plus the Tom Farrell Institute to provide leading research programs for the conservation of Australia's wildlife and ecosystems.
+Members of the Environmental Biology and Biotechnology Group have established strong links and collaborations with government agencies and local councils, as well as animal welfare groups and foundations to provide leading research programs for the conservation of Australia's wildlife and ecosystems.

 Researchers in the Amphibian Laboratory are interested in conserving Australia's unique amphibian fauna.
 We are studying their ecology and conservation biology in a variety of habitats and ecosystems.

 Our primary interest is in understanding the causes of, and finding solutions to, the biodiversity crisis in amphibians that has already resulted in the extinction of numerous Australian frogs, and many others become endangered.

 - the role of the chytrid fungus in amphibian declines

 - risk analysis and management

 - assisted reproduction technologies

 Other interests include the evolution of the Australian frog fauna, identifying new species, and the biological control of the introduced cane toad.